Sutera griquensis: Description

 This coarse and bushy spreading herb grows to be up to 30 cm tall.
 It is glandular and covered in fine, down-like hairs.
 The stems come woody with age and reach a diameter of up to 4 mm.
 The oval-shaped leaves are typically alternately arranged, although they may sometimes be oppositely arranged.
 The stalk is often nearly as long as the blade.
 The bases are not connate.
 The margins are coarsely toothed and the larger teeth may themselves be sparingly toothed.

 While the flowering season has proven difficult to determine precisely, it seems to flower after it has rained.
 The flowers have white or rarely mauve corolla lobes and a yellow or orange tube.
 Inflorescences may be solitary or held in tree flowered cymules in the upper axils.
 They are arranged in loose panicles or in racemes.
 The calyx is bilabiate.
-The corlolla tube is cylindrical, broasening very slightly towrds the top.
+The corlolla tube is cylindrical, broasening very slightly towards the top.